-Alternative Potential Impacts Historic and Cultural Resources Proposed Action No adverse impacts to cultural resources (Iron Eyes 2023a-d).
-The following additional recommendation was made by the Principal Investigator for the project: the identified avoidance areas should be recognized in order to avoid impacting the potentially eligible cultural resources located within the APE.
+Alternative Potential Impacts Historic and Cultural Resources Proposed Action The THPO issued a determination of No Historic Properties Affected for the Project Area (Appendix E); however, a SRST THPO Tribal Monitor must be on site during all ground disturbing activities at Black Horse Butte, Little Eagle SE, Morristown E, and SW Solen, and the avoidance areas avoided at SW Solen.
+Furthermore, in the unlikely event that human remains are encountered at any of the sites, or an inadvertent discovery is made, all ground disturbing activities must immediately cease, and the THPO be immediately notified.
 No Action Alternative No impacts to historical and cultural resources.
 Aesthetic and Visual Resources Proposed Action Negligible to minor to adverse impacts over the long-term to aesthetic and visual resources.
 No Action Alternative No impacts to aesthetic and visual resources.
 Land Use Proposed Action Negligible adverse impacts over the long-term to land use.
 No Action Alternative No impacts to land use resources.
 Infrastructure Proposed Action Short- and long-term beneficial impacts to infrastructure for operation of the towers, but negligible to minor adverse short-term impacts during construction of the towers is possible.
 No Action Alternative Short and long-term minor adverse impacts to infrastructure.
 Socioeconomic Resources Proposed Action Short and long-term beneficial impacts to socioeconomic resources.
 No Action Alternative Long-term adverse impacts to socioeconomic resources.
 Human Health and Safety Proposed Action Long-term beneficial impacts to human health and safety for operation of the towers, but minor adverse short-term impacts during construction of the towers are possible.
 Applicable BMPs to reduce overall adverse impacts to health and safety.
 No Action Alternative Minor to moderate long-term adverse impacts to human health and safety.